askfrsltn/skills_profile_dashboard/README.md

 - Information related to individual user will be stored in Local stoarge.
 Functionally it means that the moment the user enters 3 fields of input to transition from landing page to scoring page the JS code will generate a new user object and store it in local storage.
 This object (userObject) will be used to store all the information everytime when the choice is made on a scoring page.
 - In other words, every scorecard will have a key, and the score choice made by user will be stored in the local storage as a value of that key.
 The data in user object will be grouped in various objects scores, input for visuals, alculated values (e.g. cumulative average scores), and date.
 That means that userObject in Local stoarage will be multidimensional.
 - userObject will be used again at the moment when the user goes from the scoring page to the dahboard page.
 The infomation is copied into one dimensional array - dahsboardObject and than values are assigned to identical ids on a page and inserted into html elements to produce graphical dahsboard. the echanism is described in more detailed in the section 3 - Features.
-- As mentioned above if the user decides to leave dashboard and start the scoring process again, userObject will be overwritten.
+- If the user decides to leave dashboard and start the scoring process again, userObject will be overwritten.
 Modals will be developped to warn the user about this.
 - That will reinforce the user to make a conscious choice when transitioning from login to scoring page, from scoring page to dashboard and from dashboard back to login page.
 - Return from dashboard to scoring page is not built into application to avoid unwanted user navigation.